Senora-dev/terraform-aws-codedeploy/README.md

     load_balancer_green_target_group = "my-green-tg-name"
 }
 ```
-- Use the CodeDeploy that you created as a stage in your CodePipeline.
-(As a CD stage after the CI stage).
+***After applying the changes, make sure to add CodeDeploy as a stage in CodePipeline.
+The CI stage (defined in buildspec.yaml) should pass Appspec.yaml through the 'artifacts' section.***

 ## Contributing
 Contributions to this project are welcome!
 Feel free to submit issues, feature requests, or pull requests to help improve the self-service backend.